-The CM SAF data sets can serve applications related to the new Global Framework of Climate Services initiated by the WMO World Climate Conference-3 in 2009.
-CM SAF is supporting climate services at national meteorological and hydrological services (NMHSs) with long-term data records but also with data sets produced close to real time that can be used to prepare monthly/annual updates of the state of the climate.
-Both types of products together allow for a consistent description of mean values, anomalies, variability, and potential trends for the chosen ECVs.
-CM SAF ECV data sets also serve the improvement of climate models both at global and regional scale.
+Another essential task of CM SAF is to produce data records that can serve applications related to the Global Framework of Climate Services initiated by the WMO World Climate Conference-3 in 2009.
+For this, CM SAF is supporting climate services at national meteorological and hydrological services with long-term data records but also with data sets produced in a seamless and coherent way close to real time that can be used to, e.g., prepare monthly/annual updates of the state of the climate.
+These so-called Interim Climate Data Records (ICDRs) together with the CDRs allow for a consistent description of mean values, anomalies, variability and potential trends for the considered ECVs.
+CM SAF CDRs also facilitate scientific applications such as for example process studies and evaluation of climate models at regional and global scales.